jnpr-alexli/st3_rfc/README.md

-# st3_rfc
+# Sublime Text Plugin for RFC
-RFC plugin for Sublime Text3
+This is a very simple plugin for Sublime Text to highlight RFC